mhelmetag/surfmon/README.md

 Surfmon is a little like IFTTT (If This Then That) for surfing.
 I wanted a tool for building my own custom surf alerts so that I don't have to monitor the charts.
 If you've thought "I would love an email for the days that the swell direction is between A and B degrees, the period is C and the swell height is D" then Surfmon might be for you!

+**Archival Notice:** I lost interest so I took the site down and mothballed this project.
+If you'd like to see a demo, you can check out [this Youtube video](https://www.youtube.com/watch?v=zvkiDv9zaII).
+Also, if you'd like me to revive this project, you can email me at support@maxworld.tech.

 ## Setup

 You'll need: